Petrel Base

-The Petrel Base (Base Petrel) is a non-permanent Argentine scientific station located on Dundee Island, in the Joinville Group, Graham Land which is a part of the Argentinian claim on Antarctica.
+The Petrel Base (Base Petrel) is a permanent Argentine scientific station located on Dundee Island, in the Joinville Group, Graham Land which is a part of the Argentinian claim on Antarctica.

-The base, which is 18m above sea level, is 37 km from Esperanza Station and over 1300km from port Ushuaia.
+The base, which is 18m above sea level, is 37 km from Esperanza Station and over 1300 km from port Ushuaia.

 History

 Opened as a permanent base on 22 February 1967, it is being used as a temporary base since 1978.

 In 2021, the Argentine government announced plans to construct two runways at the base, with a view to reopening it as a permanent base.

+In 2024, a 1600 meter landing strip was built alongside an auxiliary band of 1200 meters.